 He lived at Heathfield (Co.
 Roscommon).

 Balfe, Michael (c.1766-1839).
 Eldest son of Walter Balfe of Heathfield (Co.
-Roscommon) and his wife Jane, daughter of Nicholas French of Frenchpark (Co.
+Roscommon) and his first wife Jane, daughter of Nicholas French of Frenchpark (Co.
 Roscommon), born about 1766.
 He married 1st, Sally, sixth daughter of John Dolphin of Turoe (Co.
 Galway) and 2nd, 10 July 1806 at St Andrew, Dublin, Alice (d.
 1834), daughter of Thomas Smith of Fort Castle, Philipstown (Co.
 Offaly) and widow of Christopher Taaffe, and had issue:

 (1.1) Maria Balfe; married, 16 May 1832 at St Mary's RC Church, Dublin, Jeremiah John Murphy QC (c.1804-78), a Master in Chancery in Ireland, and had issue one daughter;